fragglet/tumba/README.md

-* **Why remove all the features of Samba?** Partly to make it a smaller and simpler codebase, partly to intentionally deter any use of the project for serious use cases.
-There are probably people out there still needing to use SMBv1 for various reasons and I do **not** want to end up supporting a full fork of Samba and its many, many features.
-This aims to do one thing and do it well, which is to share files with old machines.
+* **Why remove all the features of Samba?** Partly to make it a smaller and simpler codebase, partly to intentionally deter any use of the project for serious use.
+There are undoubtedly people out there who want to continue using SMBv1 for Serious and Important Purposes and I do **not** want to either encourage this or support a full fork of Samba and its many, many features.
+Rumba aims to do one thing and do it well, which is to allow hobbyists to share files with vintage machines.

 * **What about security vulnerabilities?** This is a very valid concern; Rumba is based on a very old (and immature) version of the Samba codebase.
 I've